Brian-Enos/alx-pre_course/README.md

 ## **Requirements and Instructions**

-* A README.md file at the root of the alx-zero_day repo, containing a description of the repository
+* A README.md file at the root of the alx-pre_course repo, containing a description of the repository
-* A README.md file, at the root of the folder of this project (i.e. 0x03-git), describing what this project is about
+* A README.md file, at the root of the folder of this project , describing what this project is about
 * I was not to  use GitHub’s web UI, but the command line to perform the exercise (except for operations that can not possibly be done any other way than through the web UI).
 * I was to  start getting used to the command line for simple tasks because many complex tasks can only be done via the command line.
 * My  answer files were to  only contain the respective commands, and nothing else